I am a member of the Amazon Associates Program and I will earn a commission from qualifying purchases at no extra cost to you.

 Is your breaststroke kick letting you down?
-Getting the frog kick action but still feel like you're not really getting anywhere?
+Getting the frog kick action, but you still feel like you're not getting anywhere?

-The legs are the powerhouse of breaststroke and the complete leg kick should be a simultaneous and flowing action, resulting in a powerful boost that provides propulsion to the overall stroke.
+The legs are the powerhouse of breaststroke, and the full leg kick should be a simultaneous and flowing action, resulting in a powerful boost that propels the overall stroke.

 Knees bend as the heels are drawn up towards the seat.
-At the same time, it is important for the legs to bend at the hips, effectively drawing the knees up under the body.
+At the same time, the legs need to bend at the hips, effectively drawing the knees up under the hips.

-Feet and toes are turned out, exposing the surface area of the soles of the feet to the water, ready for them to drive the water backwards.
+Feet and toes turn out, exposing the surface area of the soles of the feet to the water, ready for them to drive the water backwards.

 Turning the feet out and exposing the soles of the feet to the water gives a larger surface area from which to provide power for the kick than if the toes and feet remained pointed backwards.

 The legs sweep outwards, around and slightly downwards in a flowing circular path, accelerating as they kick.
-The knees remains close together, inside the line of the hips as the heels and soles of the feet drive around and back to provide power and propulsion to the stroke.
-The legs and feet then return straight together with toes pointed, to assist in providing a streamlined body position.
+The knees remain close together, inside the line of the hips.
+The heels and soles of the feet drive around and back to provide power and propulsion to the stroke.
+The legs and feet then return straight together with toes pointed to give a streamlined body position.

 'How To Swim Breaststroke' will not only fine-tune your leg kick, but it will improve all other aspects of your swimming stroke: arm pull, breathing, timing and coordination.